metacpan/metacpan-cpan-extracted/distros/N/Net-SAML2/TUTORIAL.md

 handle_response is pretty short but does a couple of important things:

-1. Calls Net::SAML2::XML::Sig to verify the signatures in the $saml_response XML
+1. Calls XML::Sig to verify the signatures in the $saml_response XML
 2. Verifies that the certificate that signed the XML was signed by the $cacert

 ### Get the Assertion from the SAMLResponse XML